Skip to main content

 Fabricating experience invalidates your entire application

 Background checks, LinkedIn cross-referencing, and technical interviews will surface dishonesty.
 Beyond the immediate rejection, misrepresentation can result in termination after hiring, damage to your professional reputation, and in some sectors, legal consequences.
-No ATS score improvement is worth any of these risks.
+No score improvement is worth any of these outcomes.

 Your dates, companies, and job titles